electronicdreamplant/electronicdreamplant.github.io/_portugal/2025-10-25-in-the-beginning.md

 It's fair to say my family has a bit of a tradition in not staying put in the UK.
 My oldest sister emigrated to Australia when she was 18 (without ever having visited there).
 My other sister had a spell working in Canada as an au-pair before meeting her future husband and deciding to make it her home.
 And my parents, well into their retirement, decided to make Canada their home too (although that only lasted 2 years).

-If that wasn't enough, my wife took European Studies at university, which entailed spending a year living in Germany, my in-laws bought a house in Brittany, my brother-in-law is from Venezuela and my (future) son-in-law is from Jordan.
+If that wasn't enough, my wife took European Studies at university, which entailed spending a year living in Germany, my in-laws bought a house in Brittany, my brother-in-law is from Venezuela and my son-in-law is from Jordan.

 That itch to switch also infected me a few decades ago.
 With family overseas I had ambitions to move to Canada or Australia, but beyond writing the odd letter these were unformed plans that never developed into anything solid.